jbaysore/Betting-Tracker-2.0/README.md

 You can also trigger a manual run anytime from the **Actions** tab in GitHub by clicking **Run workflow**.

 > **Note:** If you fork or clone this repo, the cron-job.org job is not included.
 You will need to recreate it pointing at your own repo using a personal access token with Actions read/write permission.

+> **Note on API usage:** Each triggered run (i.e. one where a game is starting within the 7-minute window) now requests all three markets (`h2h,spreads,totals`) in a single call, which costs more Odds API credits per call than the moneyline-only version.
+Idle 5-minute checks where no game is in the window still make no API calls and cost nothing.

 ## Files
 ```